Vauxhall Motors F.C.: Colours and badge

 Vauxhall Motors' colours are white with a stripe of blue for the top and navy blue shorts and socks.
 The away kit is yellow shirts, green shorts and yellow socks.
 The kits have been sponsored by car retailer Lookers Wirral since 2000.

 The team badge is the same as the logo of its parent company, Vauxhall Motors.

 Stadium

 Rivacre Park has been the home of Vauxhall since the 1986 season, the club having formerly played at Hooton Park.
 It has a capacity of 3,300 with covered stand and terracing, with space for 350 seated guests.
 The stand has been refitted with new seats along with a step in the terrace at the golf course end of the ground.
 A new toilet block, disabled toilet and a new turnstile block have also been added.
 To increase capacity, more barriers have been installed to the covered terrace and the club shop has since been re-opened after the roof was damaged in a storm.
 The ground also has a large sports and social club.
 This was originally for employees of the Vauxhall plant but is also open to the public on match days etc.

+From the start of the 2026/27 season, the stadium will be known as the Premier Jet Stadium, following the announcement of a new naming rights deal.